-Approval by the community of a 2019 bond measure allowed the District to construct a new elementary school (#16) to accommodate over-enrollment in the K-5 grade span and to provide some elementary capacity relief.
+Approval by the community of a 2019 bond measure allowed the district to construct a new elementary school (#16) to accommodate over-enrollment in the K-5 grade span and to provide some elementary capacity relief.
 Sartori, another new elementary was opened in 2019 as a choice school in the downtown area.
-This new school has helped with drawing some students from their neighborhood school, but the affect of growth in this service area continue to put pressure on elementary grade-span school capacity.

-When the pandemic appeared to cause another slight decline in enrollment for the District, the District chose to supplement the 2020 CFP by further evaluating the enrollment and capacity of the elementary schools located within or near the service areas the new elementary school #16 (attached as exhibit).
-The District also chose to more closely evaluate actual student generation rates within the District, rather than rely on neighboring district averages, as it has in the past, to more closely evaluate enrollment, growth, and new development student growth rates.
-The conclusion of that analysis reaffirmed the District need for the new elementary school. #16.
+Considering the decline in enrollment and the effect of the pandemic, the district chose to supplement the 2020 CFP by further evaluating the enrollment and capacity of the elementary schools located within or near the service areas the new elementary school #16.
+The conclusion of that analysis reaffirmed the district need for the new elementary school. #16.
 The new elementary school is scheduled to open in fall of 2023 and is discussed later in this Plan.